 1. Green and Purple Birds with Bright Orange Feet

-When I started writing Green and Purple Birds with Bright Orange Feet (you can check that book out here), I wasn’t looking to write a story about a boy who leaves home and learns something profound, but that’s what it turned into.
+When I started writing Green and Purple Birds with Bright Orange Feet, I wasn’t looking to write a story about a boy who leaves home and learns something profound, but that’s what it turned into.
 I wrote that book without any planning or structure, I sat down each day and closed my eyes, watching the scenes play out and writing down what I saw.

 But I don’t think books can be written without the deep influence of every other book, movie, and song (and every experience) the author has read, watched, and heard.